SFe-Team-was-taken/SFe/sfe-specification-4.0u9.md

 #### 02:00 24-bit support

 - Bit 1 off, bit 2 off: No support
-- Bit 1 on, bit 2 off: Read support only (legacy)
+- Bit 1 on, bit 2 off: Read support only (non-containerised)
-- Bit 1 on, bit 2 on: Playback support (legacy)
+- Bit 1 on, bit 2 on: Playback support (non-containerised)
-- Bit 3 on, bit 4 off: Read support only (USDP)
+- Bit 3 on, bit 4 off: Read support only (uncompressed containerised)
-- Bit 3 on, bit 4 on: Playback support (USDP)
+- Bit 3 on, bit 4 on: Playback support (uncompressed containerised)

 #### 02:01 8-bit support